 Ms. Helen’s is opened every Monday, Wednesday, and Friday, feeding approximately 200 to 250 people each day, and this number almost doubles in the summer months and on school holidays due to the number of children who come for a meal.

 Monetary donations and building materials are needed right now so that funds will not have to be borrowed to build a new facility.
 Also, all funds raised after the $300,000 goal will go to the future success of Ms. Helen’s in order for the mission to continue.

 Please consider making a substantial contribution at this time, and in the future, so that the vision of Ms. Helen to feed anyone who is hungry can continue in Crowley.
 The mandate from Jesus to care for the poor is paramount to our Christian faith (Mark 14:7), and I am grateful for your consideration in this important endeavor.

 Ms. Helen's began as a place for the hungry to go on a regular basis and serves approximately 200 meals a day on Mondays, Wednesdays, and Fridays.
-Deacon Paul is always eagerly looking for volunteers to help cook, serve, and help clean up.
+Torrie is always eagerly looking for volunteers to help cook, serve, and help clean up.
 Serving the poor of our community is a service of welcoming the presence of Christ in our lives in a unique and tangible manner.